djmolloy57/test18thAprProjBook/README.md

 * Google Font
     * to make Paragraph Heading on Home page look clearer I used Roboto font-family referencing https://fonts.google.com/ CDN<br>
       in the style css.

+Flask Modules used:

+* render_template: This method is used for delivering the required page from the templates folder and the respective template inheritance and Jinja templating logic.

+* redirect: This method is used to redirect users to a different URL than the one requested as an aid to site navigation.

+* url_for: This is used to generate a URL to a given endpoint and calls the respective Python function to be executed.

+Flask PyPI import packages used:

+* dnspython: This module is a DNS toolkit for Python.
+It is used for server queries and dynamic updates.

+* flask-pymongo: This module is used as the interface with MongoDb for performing database CRUD operations

 # Database Schema
 | Field         | Data Type     |   Form Validation Type   | Required Field|